 Here we go!
 The final installment in the “10 Critical Coordinates for Navigating FERS Retirement” series!

-For a refresher, see part 1 which discusses a federal employee’s future tax concerns and discussion of the need to work with a well-informed Federally Focused Financial Advisor or Chartered Federal Employee Benefits Consultant, and part 2, which takes an in-depth look at the coordination of key Federal Benefits.
+For a refresher, see part 1 which discusses a federal employee’s future tax concerns and discussion of the need to work with a well-informed Federally Focused Financial Advisor, and part 2, which takes an in-depth look at the coordination of key Federal Benefits.

 Coordinate Number 8: Coordinate Retirement System & Retirement Date

 For both FERS and CSRS employees, retiring on the last day of the year is mathematically the best day (cue major groans from Postal Employees).
 This is because you can accumulate your annual leave and cash it in before “losing hours” to the rollover limit of 240 hours.

 For example, if, going into the year of your retirement, you carried the maximum 240 hours of annual leave, then saved all of your leave for that year, on December 31st you would have 440 hours.
 This means the lump sum payment calculation that Feds receive for Annual Leave will include a full 200 more hours than you would be paid for if you were retiring just one week later – after the carryover limit is enforced.
 (Additionally, the tax liability for the annual leave lump sum payment would fall in the first year of retirement, rather than the last year of employment.)

 This equates to free money!
 You’re welcome.

 Now, if you’re not able to separate December 31st, then based on the pension calculations, for CSRS employees – look at retiring on the first 3 days of the month and for FERS employees – look at retiring on the last day of the month.